zeixcom/craft-boarding/README.md

    - Allows access to the plugin settings page
    - Requires "Access Boarding Plugin" permission
    - Enables configuration of button positions, default behavior, and button text
-   - In Pro edition, allows configuration of site-specific settings
+   - In Standard Edition, allows configuration of site-specific settings

 **Important**: User group assignment is about tour visibility, while permissions control what users can do with tours (create, edit, delete).